Niuafoʻou language

 Niuafoʻou, or Niuafoʻouan, is the language spoken on Tonga's northernmost island, Niuafoʻou.

 Niuafoʻouan has traditionally been classified as closest to ʻUvean and Tokelauan, in an East Uvean–Niuafoʻou branch.
 However, recent research suggests that it is closest to its neighbour, Tongan, as one of the Tongic languages.

-In September 2022 language campaigners called for it to be taught in primary schools on Niuafo’ou.
+Niuafoʻou is partly mutually intelligible with Tongan.
+Information is scarce about the language, with little published sources available.

 Phonology

 The phonology of Niuafoʻou is similar to that of Tongan, with twelve consonants and five vowel phonemes.

 Vowels are more centralized when unstressed. /i/ and /u/ are de-voiced under some conditions.